palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 next paragraph.

-What if we have a reader that is still reading but is very old (before 10 days ago (or so we think)).
+What if we have a reader that is still reading but is very old (before 10 days ago (or so we think))?
 We solve this case by writing a dummy value for a Cell we are going to clean up with a negative timestamp and then cleaning up old rows from oldest to newest.
 This means that if you are still reading and stumble on a row that has been cleaned that you